MonsterReservationsGroup/byranLookHere/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### test-page UI:PAGE

+> this is a page that allows for testing of individual components

+### state UI:SERVICE

+sets/gets query parameters
+sets/gets guest fully or partially sets/gets available destinations sets/gets a selected destination sets/gets a selected date adds an upsell removes an upsell gets all upsells

+### crm UI:SERVICE

+get a guest based on hash
+set a guest based on the sale

+### nav-bar UI:COMPONENT

+monster logo on the left flat white like us on the right

+### button UI:DIRECTIVE
+rounded corners
+has an option to make bouncy
+has an option to make bold
+defaults to primary color, optional light, and inverted styles vial coloring property